What are the best writing websites to get assignments?

 If you’re looking for freelance writing jobs, writing websites like iFreelance can appear to simplify the process.
 Create an account, and you’ll get access to a healthy list of clients in need of your services.

 That’s the idea, anyway.
 But it falls apart pretty fast for iFreelance.
+[NOTE: This site is now gone, which highlights another problem with sites like this – here today, gone tomorrow.]

 - What project listings?
 A pay-to-play membership gives you access to client projects to bid on.
 But take a closer look and there’s currently ZERO writing and editing projects available.
 And there appears to be a total of four available jobs across the entire platform’s 13 different categories.